intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 from a leading CDN operator regarding their views on multicast and how it relates to media usage and consumption models.
-The hallway conversations also talked about the potential negative effects of multicast in wireless and constrained networks.Overall the conclusion was that the use of multicast can potentially provide some savings but only in some specific scenarios.
+The hallway conversations also talked about the potential negative effects of multicast in wireless and constrained networks.
+Overall the conclusion was that the use of multicast can potentially provide some savings but only in some specific scenarios.

+For all improvements, the importance of metrics was frequently highlighted to ensure changes lead to a meaningful reduction in overall system carbon footprint.

 ## Next Steps {#session4}